 The “Browser Width” tool (Chrome, Firefox) can be used in tandem with full-page screen capture.
 It allows you to adjust to an exact pixel width in-browser, which helps when working on responsive projects.
 It's also handy for keeping your browser width consistent when designing or referencing other projects.
 I find myself using it the most for initial wireframing of responsive sites and when referencing break points on other websites.

 A Quick Summary of the Why

-Using these easily accessible free tools when you’re researching, learning code, or communicating details to a client will help you gain a better understanding of how websites are built.
+Using these easily accessible free tools when you’re researching, learning code, or communicating details to a client or stakeholder will help you gain a better understanding of how websites are built.
 Designers can only benefit from getting a behind-the-scenes look into the structure of what they’re creating, and from being able to manipulate code in a totally safe space like the Inspector gives you—a playground to break code and make mistakes with no consequences.
 Stay curious about the code you are building in and you’ll find that it will benefit you, your co-workers, and your work.